IMPORTANT! We have new documentation for Feedier! Fully illustrated and a lot more updated.

 In order to maximize your users satisfaction and Feedback value, any step can be removed.
-However you need at least Ratings or Questions to get a valid Feedback Carrier.
+However you need at least Ratings or Questions to get a valid Feedback Form.
 Ratings and Questions are the steps where we get Feedback data from the user.
 Both steps are unique and have a different purpose.

 What are ratings?

 Ratings are quantitative questions which are used to evaluate a product or service.
 They represent a metric between 1 to 5.
 And are compiled later on by Feedier to create a Satisfaction Ratio, our way of producing a users satisfaction which can influence the Questions and Engagements they receive.
-Here is what it looks like on a non-branded Feedback Carrier:
+Here is what it looks like on a non-branded Feedback Form:

 What are the questions then?